tinymce/ephox-editors-for-drupal/readme.md

 ##What does this do?

 ###tl;dr
-`ephox-editors-for-drupal` provides a quick way to integrate Ephox's editor products (Textbox.io and EditLive) into Drupal 7.
+`ephox-editors-for-drupal` provides a quick way to integrate Ephox's editor products (Textbox.io and EditLive) into Drupal 7 via the `wysiwyg` module.

 ##Requirements
 * Drupal 7